Linuxfabrik/monitoring-plugins/check-plugins/multipath/README.md

                         of paths it is expected to have, written as `name=count`.
 The name is the alias where the host uses one, and the WWID otherwise.
-Without `=count` the map is graded against `--count`, and against its own number of paths where that is not given either.
+Without `=count` the map is graded against `--expected-paths`, and against its own number of paths where that is not given either.
 Can be specified multiple times; if given at least once, only the named maps are checked.
+Example:
-Example: `--map=mpatha=4` alerts when the `mpatha` map does not have its four paths, even after one of them disappeared from the map entirely.
-Example: `--map=mpathb` checks `mpathb`
+                        `--map=mpatha=4` alerts when the `mpatha` map does not have its four paths, even after one of them disappeared from the map entirely.
+Example:
-                        against the paths it currently has.
+                        `--map=mpathb` checks `mpathb` against the paths it currently has.
 Default: None --marginal-severity {ok,warn,crit,unknown}
                         State to report for a path multipathd has declared marginal, which means it went up and down often enough